Improving Code Autocompletion with Transfer Learning: Introduction

 \item The GPT-2 model is trained on two real-world datasets: code sequences logged during IDE authoring and autocompletion selections.
 A third variant is pretrained on the former and fine-tuned on the latter corpus to demonstrate how the combination of pretraining and task-specific fine-tuning lead to a superior model, outperforming the base model by \textbf{3.29\%}.

-\item We show that pretraining on a different programming langauge boosts accuracy by \textbf{13.1\%} when comparing a model pretrained on Hack examples and fine-tuned on 10k Python examples versus only training on Python examples.
+\item We show that pretraining on a different programming language boosts accuracy by \textbf{13.1\%} when comparing a model pretrained on Hack examples and fine-tuned on 10k Python examples versus only training on Python examples.